 - Global Studies

 Adding a minor in Romanian is quick and easy with our advisors.
 Declare yours today by contacting our Advising Office.

 Orlich is a well-known speaker in China, South Korea, the Czech Republic, Hungary, Canada, Italy, France, Spain, the UK, and Romania on cultural, political and gender relations, nationalism and ethnic conflict.

-Paulesc's research interests include cultural studies, language and identity, migration studies and Eastern European film.
+Paulesc's research interests include cultural studies, language and identity, migration studies, storytelling and Eastern European film.

 The Romanian Student Organization is a cultural club representing the Romanian community at ASU.
 Our newly formed organization is for Romanians and those interested in Romanian culture.
 To achieve this goal, we organize social and cultural activities: To reunite all the Romanians around campus and keep a strong bond between them, To to promote the values of the Romanian culture at the ASU, and provide an academic and social support group that assists members grow and enjoy their college experience.